13 Ways To Identify Top Talent In Your Organization & Keep Them

 1. They’re Ambitious

-Ambitious people are individuals who are almost supernaturally committed to success.
+Ambitious people are individuals who commit themselves to success.

-They want big things in their lives, and they’re prepared to work staggeringly hard to get them.
+They want big things in their lives, and they prepare to work staggeringly hard to get them.

 What’s interesting about ambitious people is their ability to reflect on their successes and failures and learn from them.